DocSJ1980/fastapi-auth/README.md

 - Automatic table creation on application startup
 - Session management with connection pooling
 - PostgreSQL database with SSL support
+- For queries use session.exec() instead of session.query() as that has been deprecated.

 ### Authentication System